Sector14/acorn-electron-core/sdcard/readme.txt

 # Core Status

-The core boots to the Basic prompt in mode 6 with keyboard support.

-Entering of Basic programs should work.
-If you find any exceptions to that, please send me a minimal program example that illustrates the issue.
+The core is feature complete as far as the base Electron hardware goes.

-Loading of games and saving programs is also supported.
-See the Virtual Cassette section for file format/usage.
+Games and programs may be loaded from tape (uef/raw) and saved back out to tape (raw).
+Refer to the Virtual Cassette section for file format/usage.

 The notable missing features are:

   - Fast Forward / Rewind
   - Tape position counter
-  - Any kind of expansions (plus 1 etc)
+  - Various hardware add-ons

 # Key Binds